Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 Best Time To Visit Vietnam

 Vietnam spans a considerable distance from north to south, resulting in distinct regional climates.
 Choosing the right time to visit is crucial.
-I’ve given some guidelines below but I do recommend that you make further research if visiting in the wet seasons.
+I’ve given some guidelines below but I recommend that you make further research if visiting in the wet seasons.

 Southern Vietnam (Ho Chi Minh City and the Mekong Delta)